unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-1_development-environment-setting.md

 To create a monorepo, we’re using the [Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) feature of the package manager.

-This allows all packages (contract and client in this case) to be installed in one go with a single `yarn install`.
+This allows all packages（contract and client in this case）to be installed in one go with a single `yarn install`.

 The **workspaces** section looks like this: